San Diego’s massive, 7-year experiment with facial recognition technology appears to be a flop

 Although usage of the devices will be terminated across San Diego County law enforcement agencies, it’s currently somewhat unclear what will be done with face recognition devices equipped with TACIDS technology, which was created by FaceFirst, a contractor based in Encino, California, that offers face recognition systems for a variety of markets, including retail, banking, airports, and schools.
 The company, which did not return several requests for comment, appears to have started marketing its face recognition technology in the late 2000s, when it began applying for grant funding.

-As for the facial template data captured by TACIDS, it will be retained for three years for audit purposes with the name and ID of the law enforcement user, “the name of the agency employing the user, and the date and time of access,” said Jessica Gonzalez, the spokesperson for the Automated Regional Justice Information System (ARJIS), a network formed by city and county agencies to provide criminal justice information services to each other.
+As for the facial template data captured by TACIDS, it will be retained for three years for audit purposes with the name and ID of the law enforcement user, “the name of the agency employing the user, and the date and time of access,” says Jessica Gonzalez, the spokesperson for the Automated Regional Justice Information System (ARJIS), a network formed by city and county agencies to provide criminal justice information services to each other.

-Gonzalez added that access to the TACIDS face recognition application will be removed from all devices.
+Gonzalez adds that access to the TACIDS face recognition application will be removed from all devices.
 Additional transparency into ARJIS’s compliance process will likely come after the January 1 shutdown.

 Beyond the ban

 For proponents of the ban, it’s a first step to a long-overdue realignment of priorities in the state.
 Matt Cagle, technology and civil liberties attorney at the ACLU of Northern California, who led the lobbying effort to pass A.B.
-1215, said California acted boldly to protect civil rights and liberties from threats posed by “an unprecedented surveillance technology.”
+1215, says California acted boldly to protect civil rights and liberties from threats posed by “an unprecedented surveillance technology.”
 Instead of facilitating the expansion of what the ACLU sees as a “discriminatory surveillance state,” Cagle believes that California needs to invest resources into the fostering of free and healthy communities where everyone can feel safe, “regardless of what they look like, where they’re from, how they worship, or where they live.”

 Matt Cagle, ACLU of Northern California

-“But face surveillance remains a threat to civil rights and liberties even if its use is fully known to the public”
+“But face surveillance remains a threat to civil rights and liberties even if its use is fully known to the public.”

-“We look forward to building on California’s victory and urge other legislatures to follow suit,” said Cagle.
+“We look forward to building on California’s victory and urge other legislatures to follow suit,” says Cagle.
 “Moratoria and bans help ensure people don’t become test subjects for an invasive and dangerous tracking technology that undermines our most fundamental civil liberties and human rights.”

 California’s ACLU offices plan to ensure city, county, and state law enforcement agencies comply with the deadline to shut down face recognition programs, whether by CPRA requests or other means.
-Cagle said the ACLU of California and its civil rights partners will use all available tools to ensure full compliance.
-Regarding TACIDS, in particular, Cagle said people should never be subjected to “flawed and dangerous surveillance” without their knowledge or consent.
+Cagle says the ACLU of California and its civil rights partners will use all available tools to ensure full compliance.
+Regarding TACIDS, in particular, Cagle emphasizes that people should never be subjected to “flawed and dangerous surveillance” without their knowledge or consent.

-“But face surveillance remains a threat to civil rights and liberties even if its use is fully known to the public,” he added.
+“But face surveillance remains a threat to civil rights and liberties even if its use is fully known to the public,” he adds.
 “People are less safe and less free when they know their identities and locations will be tracked simply for walking down the street or attending a protest.”